 Understanding Moderna's Unusual Options Activity

-Moderna (NASDAQ:MRNA) shares experienced unusual options activity on Friday.
-The stock price moved down to $232.72 following the option alert.
+Shares of Moderna (NASDAQ:MRNA) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $246.31.

 - Sentiment: BEARISH